Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 7.2.1 Number of employees

 This data includes the number of people employed by the department with breakdowns by if they are civilian employees or sworn officers (i.e. carries a gun and badge and can make arrests) as well as by gender.
 The only genders available are female and male.
 This is the number of employees as of Halloween that year so it is a single point in time.
-Though this helps us as it is consistent every year, we don’t know exactly when certain officer classes start, which we’d likely see through a jump in employment that year, or if employment or hiring patterns change over the year.
+Though this helps us as it is consistent every year, we do not know exactly when certain officer classes start, which we would likely see through a jump in employment that year, or if employment or hiring patterns change over the year.

 • Officers